nrempel/adonis-queue/README.md

 const Env = use('Env');

 module.exports = {
-  prefix: 'q',
-  redis: Env.get('REDIS_URL')
+  redis: {
+    connectionString: 'redis://localhost:6379'
+  }
 };

 ```

-See the [Kue Documentation](https://github.com/Automattic/kue#redis-connection-settings) for more connection options.

 ## Usage

 ### Starting the listener

-Starting an instance of the kue listener is easy with the included ace command.
-Simply run `./ace kue:listen`.
+Starting an instance of the queue listener is easy with the included ace command.
+Simply run `./ace queue:listen`.

 The provider looks for jobs in the `app/Jobs` directory of your AdonisJS project and will automatically register a handler for any jobs that it finds.